AnantHariharan1996/Calculate_Excitation_Ratios/paper.md

 ---
-title: 'Gala: A Python package for galactic dynamics'
+title: 'ExciteSW: A MATLAB/Octave tool for calculation of surface wave and overtone excitation from Earthquakes on Earth and other Planetary Bodies'
 tags:
+  - MATLAB
-  - Python
+  - Octave
-  - astronomy
+  - Seismology
-  - dynamics
+  - Surface waves
-  - galactic dynamics
+  - Free oscillations
-  - milky way
+  - Earthquakes
 authors:
-  - name: Adrian M. Price-Whelan
+  - name: Anant Hariharan
-    orcid: 0000-0000-0000-0000
+    orcid: 0000-0001-5750-2632
-    equal-contrib: true
-    affiliation: "1, 2" # (Multiple affiliations must be quoted)
+    affiliation: 1 # (Multiple affiliations must be quoted)
-  - name: Author Without ORCID
-    equal-contrib: true # (This is how you can denote equal contributions between multiple authors)
-    affiliation: 2
-  - name: Author with no affiliation
+  - name: Colleen A. Dalton
-    corresponding: true # (This is how to denote the corresponding author)
+    orcid: 0000-0003-0932-7539
-    affiliation: 3
+    affiliation: 1
 affiliations:
- - name: Lyman Spitzer, Jr. Fellow, Princeton University, USA
+ - name: Department of Earth, Environmental, and Planetary Sciences, Brown University, Providence, RI, USA
    index: 1
- - name: Institution Name, Country
-   index: 2
- - name: Independent Researcher, Country
-   index: 3
-date: 13 August 2017
+date: 13 September 2022
 bibliography: paper.bib

 # Optional fields if submitting to a AAS journal too, see this blog post:
 # https://blog.joss.theoj.org/2018/12/a-new-collaboration-with-aas-publishing
-aas-doi: 10.3847/xxxxx <- update this with the DOI from AAS once you know it.
-aas-journal: Astrophysical Journal <- The name of the AAS journal.
 ---

 # Summary

-The forces on stars, galaxies, and dark matter under external gravitational fields lead to the dynamical evolution of structures in the universe.
-The orbits of these bodies are therefore key to understanding the formation, history, and future state of galaxies.
-The field of "galactic dynamics," which aims to model the gravitating components of galaxies to study their structure and evolution, is now well-established, commonly taught, and frequently used in astronomy.
-Aside from toy problems and demonstrations, the majority of problems require efficient numerical tools, many of which require the same base code (e.g., for performing numerical orbit integration).
+The `ExciteSW` software package allows users to rapidly calculate, within a normal-mode framework, the radiation pattern and earthquake source excitation (amplitude) and phase for the Rayleigh and Love wave fundamental mode and overtones generated from an earthquake.
+By incorporating pre-calculated eigenfunctions, the user is saved the effort of solving the surface-wave eigenproblem and the calculations can be completed extremely rapidly.
+Options are provided to calculate excitation for homogenous continental and oceanic Earth, Lunar, and Martian models, as well as for a laterally heterogeneous Earth model.

 # Statement of need

-`Gala` is an Astropy-affiliated Python package for galactic dynamics.
-Python enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).

-`Gala` was designed to be used by both astronomical researchers and by students in courses on gravitational dynamics or astronomy.
-It has already been used in a number of scientific publications [@Pearson:2017] and has also been used in graduate courses on Galactic dynamics to, e.g., provide interactive visualizations of textbook material [@Binney:2008].
-The combination of speed, design, and support for Astropy functionality in `Gala` will enable exciting scientific explorations of forthcoming data releases from the *Gaia* mission [@gaia] by students and experts alike.
+Measurements of the phase and amplitude of surface waves generated from earthquakes are essential to improve our understanding of Earth structure and earthquake source processes.
+Successful modeling and use of these measurements requires accurately accounting for the contribution to these measurements from the earthquake of interest, which has a significant impact on the character of surface wave measurements.
+For instance, studies using surface-wave observables for imaging sometimes implement quality-control steps to eliminate surface wave measurements near nodes in the radiation pattern.

+ However, calculating the fundamental-mode and overtone radiation pattern is a non-trivial problem and easy-to-use codes to enable this calculation are non-existent, particularly for applications at the scale of a large dataset of multiple earthquakes and for surface wave overtones.
+Traditional workflows to do so require solving the surface-wave eigenproblem, which is a difficult task that has been tackled using multiple approaches.
+The involved nature of this problem has precluded the availability of easy-to-use codes to calculate surface-wave excitation.

+`ExciteSW` is an MATLAB package for the calculation of surface-wave radiation pattern and rapid computation of surface-wave phase and amplitude. `ExciteSW` works within a normal-mode framework, and uses a database of pre-calculated eigenfunctions to circumvent the majority of the computational effort in a typical workflow to calculate surface-wave excitation.
+The code is designed with ease-of-use as a first priority, and only requires a single input file with the source depth and moment tensor specified for earthquakes of interest in order to run. `ExciteSW` was designed to be used by both seismological researchers and by students.
+The ease of computing surface wave radiation patterns will enable more researchers to conduct nuanced analyses of surface wave measurements by accounting for earthquake source parameters.

+# Functionality and Implementation

+In order to run then

 # Mathematics